Another of the brilliant professional songwriting teams employed

 productive and gifted team.

-While on staff at Aldon Mann met Cynthia Weil.
-In August 1961 they were married and writing songs together.
+While on staff at Aldon Mann met Cynthia Weil who was earning $50 a week.
+In October 1961 they were married and began writing songs together.
 It was a perfect marriage of talents, resulting in fifty hits in the next five years.

 Of all their contemporaries, they were the most versatile, able to adapt convincingly to country, soul, MOR, punk or anything else.
 Mann was able to write lyrics that were controversial or thought provoking, but still palatable to the commercial mainstream, such as "Uptown," "On Broadway," and "We Got To Get Out of This Place".